the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 To add a member of the fleet to your watchlist you simple right click their name, click pilot > fleet > add to watchlist.

-You can also add an entire squad to your watchlist by right clicking on the squad commander position in the fleet window > add members to watch list.
+You can also add an entire squad to your watchlist by right clicking on the squad commander position in the fleet window > add squad members to watch list.

 ![](watchlist.png)